ADO Den Haag: 1996–present: ADO Den Haag

 After a long spell in the country's second tier of league football, ADO Den Haag played four seasons in the Eredivisie then were relegated again in the 2006–07 season.
 However, after finishing sixth in the 2007–08 season, they went on to win the play-offs, meaning promotion back to the Eredivisie for 2008–09.
 The club's new home was finished in 2007: the 15,000-capacity Kyocera Stadion, formerly known as the Den Haag Stadion.
 Their home colors are yellow and green.
 They began the 2008–09 season with two wins which put them on top of the Eredivisie for the first time in 32 years.
 In the 2009–10 season, the club's average home attendance was 11,745 spectators.

 The team enjoyed success in the 2010–11 season.
 Defeating rivals Ajax twice was one of the highlights of the season.
 ADO Den Haag finished seventh in the league and won the play-offs (beating Roda JC and Groningen) which offered the last Dutch UEFA Europa League place.
 They won the first matches against Lithuanian side Tauras (3–2, 2–0) but lost the first away leg for the third qualifying round against Cypriot club Omonia 3–0 in Nicosia.

 ADO supporters have strong links with Welsh club Swansea City.
 Flags of the respective clubs are often flown at the matches of the other club, and both clubs regularly hold pre-season friendly matches.
 Legia Warsaw (Poland), Club Brugge (Belgium) and Juventus (Italy) also share strong supporter links with ADO Den Haag.

 The club was in serious financial trouble in 2008 and in June 2014, its majority shareholder agreed to sell the club to Chinese-based United Vansen International Sports Company, Ltd. for a reported $8.9 million.
 The current ownership group has "promised to invest millions of euros" into the club.
 UVS was founded in 2008 and was responsible for organising the Beijing Olympic closing ceremony and football curtain-raisers attracting prominent football clubs such as Juventus, Milan, Internazionale, Napoli, Lazio, Tottenham Hotspur, West Ham United and Hull City.

 The 2019–20 season was declared void, with no promotion/relegation, which meant ADO Den Haag remained in Eredivisie for the 2020–21 season despite their 17th-place finish.
-On 13 May 2021, ADO Den Haag was relegated to the Eerste Divisie as the club can no longer finish higher than 17th in the 2020–21 Eredivisie season.
+In 2021, ADO Den Haag was relegated to the Eerste Divisie.
+The same year, American investment company Global Football Holdings, owned by David Blitzer, purchased majority shares in the club from United Vansen.